 - Family = That I prioritize family time & experiences.
 That we look after our collective best interests.

 This is how these values resonated with me; they may mean something different to you, and that’s totally okay.
 There’s no one right way of doing this personal core values exercise.

 Figuring out Your Own Personal Core Beliefs

 That leaves you with little time to spend with your spouse.
 When you are home, you may be exhausted from your work to truly appreciate your partner or your big house.
 This job that you think is great is actually in direct conflict with you as a person; they are conflicting values.

-Now I am definitely not saying that you should quit your job.
-What I am saying is that you need to be aware of the tradeoffs that you are making and how they are impacting you on a really deep level.
 Maybe you need to relook at your working dinners and limit them to only two a week.
-Or perhaps you nix the weekend seminars that are out of town which would require travel.
+Or perhaps you nix the weekend seminars that are out of town, which would require travel.
 Or maybe you keep the above items in and take a Wednesday off instead to be with your spouse.